mieweb/docs/content/functions/system-administration/system-controls/secure-email-to-whitelisted-domain-s.md

 ![](../secure-email-to-whitelisted-domain-s.assets/7ee6c33a65b72a442f3f2493bef0fbd9.png)

 The generated email itself stores as a separate document within the patient/employee chart.
 It stores as a document named ‘email' with the date of service as the date the email was generated.
-This keeps record of what/when was emailed out as it's own separate document in the patient/employee chart.
+This keeps record of what/when was emailed out as its own separate document in the patient/employee chart.

 ![](../secure-email-to-whitelisted-domain-s.assets/277b0d8e9c08ab5995a31a4cb1763f5d.png)

-If you click to open the stored email document that stored to the patient/employee chart it will display the specific email that was send out (generated) from the system and what document was emailed out.
+If you click to open the stored email document that is stored to the patient/employee chart it will display the specific email that was sent out (generated) from the system and what document was emailed out.

 ![](../secure-email-to-whitelisted-domain-s.assets/72821c842635fb4d80a959de712e88c2.png)